Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Life is essentially an endless series of problems.
-The solution to one problem is merely the creation of another."
+> "The goal is not to show how great you are to others, but how vulnerable you are to yourself."
-> — **Mark Manson**
+> — **Maxime Lagace**

 ---